Best things to do in spring with kids

 Is there anything better than getting lost in a good story?
 Head to your neighborhood’s independent bookstore to see what type of events are available for little ones.
 If you’re looking to make story time a regular weekend event for your kiddos, Books Are Magic in Cobble Hill, among others, is a great venue to explore.

-Give city kids a chance to get their hands dirty and explore local green spaces at these fabulous children's gardens in NYC.
+Give city kids a chance to get their hands dirty and explore local green spaces at fabulous children's gardens in NYC, such as Everett Children’s Adventure Garden (at NYBG) or Wave Hill.
 Offering outdoor activities ranging from gardening workshops, alfresco storytimes and annual festivals for families, these public gardens are perfect, scenic spots for outings with your whole gang.

 Thanks to the fantastic zoos in NYC, most of which are backed by the Wildlife Conservation Society, families have the opportunity to see animals from across the globe without ever leaving the city.
 From the massive Bronx Zoo (one of the biggest in North America) to the petite Central Park Zoo, these family attractions invite kids to learn about numerous species through storytimes, art activities and hands-on interactions with nature.